papir805/accounting_analysis/README.md

 #### 1.1 Remove Unnecessary data that won't aid analysis:
  * Ex: removed the time at which someone responded to the survey.
  * Remove Non US Accountants.
-The survey was global, however given that my wife and I live in the US, it didn't make sense to have accountants from other  countries in the analysis.
+   * The survey was global, however given that my wife and I live in the US, it didn't make sense to have accountants from other  countries in the analysis.
      * 87% of the survey were accountants in the US, leaving 1201 accountants in total for the analysis.

 #### 1.2 Cleaning Strings:
  * "Current Salary + Bonus"
    * Values like "73k" needed to be changed to "73000"
    * Replace commas and dollar signs with empty strings
  * "Line of Service"
-   * Standardized entries by distilled 36 repeated unique strings down to just 9:
+   * Standardized entries by distilling 36 unique strings down to just 9:
      * Ex: Internal Audit, IT Audit -> Audit
      * Ex: Audit/Tax, Audit & tax, Tax and audit -> Tax and Audit
  * "Gender"
-   * Standardized by distilling 2 repeated unique strings down to 1:
+   * Standardized by distilling 2 unique strings down to 1:
      * Ex: Prefer not to say or Other -> Undisclosed

  #### 1.3 Converting columns to appropriate types
  * "Current Salary + Bonus" to `float`
  * "Years of Experience" to `float`
- * "Average Hours Per Week" to `float'
+ * "Average Hours Per Week" to `float`
  * "Years Public Before Exit" to `float`

  #### 1.4 Cleaning `Null` values